kbrose/vsc-python-indent/.github/ISSUE_TEMPLATE/bad_indentation.md

 ---
 name: Suboptimal Indentation
-about: I think the indentation can be *even better*
+about: I think the indentation can be *even better*.
 title: ''
 labels: indentation
 assignees: ''